dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

 </section>
 ```

-- The route or view component uses the `content-container` class like described before, so you should normally be able to put everything in there like shown in the documentation of [Clarity Application Layout](https://clarity.design/documentation/app-layout).
+- The route or view component uses the `content-container` class like described before, so you should normally be able to put everything in there which is shown in the documentation of [Clarity Application Layout](https://clarity.design/documentation/app-layout).

-- The `content-area` is the place where we put normally the map.
+- The `content-area` is the place where we put the map normally.

 - As Aside we mostly use the `vertical-nav`.
 The default placement is on the left side like in the Clarity Layout, but with the class `right` the navigation will stick to the right side.
 There are also some styles for the `layer-control` inside a `vertical-nav`, so this is the place where we put the `layer-control`.

 - A section with the class `footer` will get you a footer element independent for each route.
 If it should be the same for all routes, you can add it in the `main-container`.
 For an example with the footer see the `demo-maps` route 'route-example-layout'.

-- The `sidenav` is only rarely used by us.
+- Use the `sidenav` if you don't want the navigation collapsible, but we have no style for a `layer-control` inside it.

 - All our styles (ukis-theme) are in the styles folder and get imported in the main styles.scss.
 For app over all styles you can use the styles.scss, otherwise use the style files of your components to write custom styles.